 - Disrepute to Business Image – It drastically affects the financial image of the organization.

-- Falling Creditability – It adversely affects the image of lending institution as a result lenders also do not show interest in lending due to increased risk of non-repayment.
+- Falling Creditability – It adversely affects the image of lending institutions.
+As a result, lenders also do not show interest in lending due to the increased risk of non-repayment.

-Non-Performing assets (NPA) are assets classified on the basis of non-recovery of installments as per the agreed terms and conditions usually classified after 90 days of non-recovery.
-They are further classified as standard, sub-standard, doubtful and lost assets.
+Non-Performing Assets (NPA) are assets classified on the basis of non-recovery of installments as per the agreed terms and conditions, usually classified after 90 days of non-recovery.
+They are further classified as standard, sub-standard, doubtful, and lost assets.
 It has an adverse impact on the organization’s profitability, financial strength, capital adequacy, and public image.
-There are various government organizations set up under the parliament act or other statutes for monitoring NPA of financial institutions and thereby reducing NPA and increasing the profitability of organization and economy as a whole.
+There are various government organizations set up under the parliament act or other statutes for monitoring NPA of financial institutions and thereby reducing NPA and increasing the profitability of the organization and the economy as a whole.